mlayeghi/GeoNet-R/README.md

 # GeoNet
-## R functions for construction of metacommunity networks by taking advantage of geographic coordinates of the sites (local communities within a landscape) and presence-absence of multiple taxa within the sites.
+### R code for constructing metacommunity networks using geographic coordinates of the sites (local communities within a landscape) and presence-absence of multiple taxa within the sites.

 ## Usage:
 1) Load this file: